 BEFORE YOU GET YOURSELF INTO AN EXTENSION, CONSULT WITH AN IRS TAX PROFESSIONAL.

-If you can’t pay with an extension, you can request an installment agreement to make monthly payments, or you can request currently not collectible status, which officially classifies you as temporarily unable to pay.
+If you can’t pay for an extension, you can request an installment agreement to make monthly payments, or you can request currently not collectible status, which officially classifies you as temporarily unable to pay.
 Requests for both of these agreements will suspend levy actions.
 Once the installment agreement is accepted, the IRS will not issue a levy unless you default on the agreement.
 If the IRS places you in currently not collectible status, your assets won’t be levied; however, be aware that the IRS can remove the currently not collectible status in the future if the IRS determines that you can pay the tax balance.

 BEFORE YOU GET YOURSELF INTO AN INSTALLMENT AGREEMENT